Jan Długosz (mountaineer): Writings

 He was the author of more than 60 articles and stories about mountaineering which were published in professional magazines and popular media.
 Although he had tried to get a compilation of his best works published, the book wasn't pushed until nearly two years after his death.
 The book Komin Pokutników (eng.
 The Chimney of Penitents), including 13 mountaineering stories, appeared in 1964 and is still considered one of the best books about climbing written in Polish (at least 5 next editions till 2008).
 Two further books, one with his early stories and one with articles, the scenario of a documentary film, songs, and poems for cabaret) were published in 1994 and 1995.

-Jan Długosz died on July 12, 1962, in an accident, falling from the ridge of Zadni Kościelec in High Tatras (during climb in relatively easy terrain, when he worked as a supervisor who controlled the training of climbing of special forces – there was the fog, and within a few hours, no one noticed that it happened).
+Jan Długosz died on 12 July 1962 in an accident, falling from the ridge of Zadni Kościelec in High Tatras (during a climb in relatively easy terrain, when he worked as a supervisor who controlled the training of climbing of special forces – the weather was foggy and for a few hours no one noticed what had happened).